reawilliams20/movie-search-app-demo/README.md

 - Display results

 Example prompt:
-> "Create a React component that fetches movies from OMDb API and displays them in a grid."
+> "Using the latest UI, Create a React component that fetches movies from OMDb API and displays them in a grid."
+> "Update the web app so that it is responsive to browser screens"

 ### 5. **Generate Tests with Copilot + MCP**
 Use **Copilot Agent Mode** to: